 The Directors have authorised the Company to provide financial assistance to employees participating in the RSS.
 Such financial assistance is to take the form of:

 (a) interest free loans to the participating employees and, possibly, to the trustee who holds shares that are subject to the RSS (Trustee), to enable them to acquire shares under the RSS; and

 (b) payment of the operating costs of the trust established in connection with the RSS (Trust).

-The participants as at the date of this notice are the Chief Product Officer, Chief Client Officer, Chief Technology Officer, Chief Sales Officer, GM Arnold, GM Incharge, People and Performance Manager, Product Managers, Director of Sales Growth Markets, Financial Controller, Head of New Business Development, Solutions Architects, Project Managers, Senior Developers, Automated Test Engineer, Database Administrator, ICT Manager, Test Lead, Business Analysts, Test and Support Consultant, Corporate Services Manager, Implementations Manager and Support Team Leader.
+The participants as at the date of this notice are the Chief Executive Officer, Chief Strategy Officer, Chief Product Officer, Chief Client Officer, Chief Technology Officer, Chief Sales Officer, People and Performance Manager, Product Managers, Director of Sales Growth Markets, Head of Finance, Principal Commercial Manager, Solutions Architects, Project Managers, Senior Developers, Automated Test Engineer, Database Administrator, ICT Manager, Test Lead, Business Analysts, Test and Support Consultant, Corporate Services Manager, Implementations Manager and Support Team Leader.

-More information on the RSS can be found in the 2015 Serko Annual Report dated 5 June 2015 located at:
+More information on the RSS can be found in the 2016 Serko Annual Report dated 1 June 2016

 Such matters constitute the giving of financial assistance by the Company in connection with the purchase of shares issued by the Company in terms of the Companies Act.

 The directors have authorised the Company providing financial assistance for the acquisition of the Company's shares to the participants identified in this disclosure notice, in an amount up to $308,319 in aggregate within the next 12 months.
 Accordingly, within the next 12 months, Serko will provide financial assistance in connection with the RSS.
 The financial assistance will take the following form: